dannytylee/outages-eda-modeling/README.md

 Alternative Hypothesis: The distributions of outage duration with cause of 'severe weather' and 'intentional attack' are drawn from different population distributions

+Significance Level: To ensure the accuracy of our conclusion on whether sereve weather adn intentional attacks come from the same distribution, we decided to use the conventional significance level of 5%

+Below shows the empirical distribution of our test statistics with 1000 permutations, the vertical red line marks the observed test statistic and the vertical purple line marks the critical value.

 <iframe
   src="assets/hyp_test.html"